• Skip to primary navigation

 We also love using leftover mashed potatoes to make Shepherd’s Pie!

-close up of spoon in mashed potatoes
+close up view of spoon filled with mashed potatoes

 PS If you try this recipe, please leave a review in the comment section and add a star rating in the recipe card – I appreciate your feedback!
 Follow along on Pinterest, Facebook or Instagram.